JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 In its initial release, Solari supports raytraced diffuse direct (DI) and indirect lighting (GI).
 Light can come from either emissive triangle meshes, or analytic [directional lights](https://docs.rs/bevy/0.16.1/bevy/pbr/struct.DirectionalLight.html).

-Direct lighting is handled via ReSTIR DI, while indirect lighting is handled by a combination of ReSTIR GI, and a world-space irradiance cache.
+Direct lighting is handled via ReSTIR DI, while indirect lighting is handled by a combination of ReSTIR GI and a world-space irradiance cache.
 Denoising is handled by DLSS Ray Reconstruction.

 As opposed to coarse screen-space probes, per-pixel ReSTIR brings much better detail, along with being _considerably_ easier to get started with.
 I had my first prototype working in a weekend.